Beloit, Wisconsin: Economy

 Industries with headquarters in Beloit include ABC Supply Company, Bio-Systems International, Broaster Company, Fairbanks-Morse Defense, Hendricks Holding Company, Murmac Paint Manufacturing, PlayMonster, and Regal Beloit.

 Downtown Beloit is a dense cluster of mostly small shops and boutiques.
 The area has been recognized for increased investment and renewal since the 1990s.
+Downtown Beloit is one of two inaugural members of the Wisconsin Main Street designation.
 Upscale downtown condominiums and hotels were introduced after 2000 with the construction of the Hotel Hilton Apartments (2001), the Beloit Inn (now the Ironworks Hotel, 2003), Heritage View (2005), Phoenix Project (2013), Hotel Goodwin (2018), and the Wright & Wagner Lofts (2021).

 From the 1990s to 2011, downtown Beloit received direct public and private investment totaling more than $75 million.
 In 2011, Beloit was a Great American Main Street Award winner.
 In 2012, Beloit was listed #17 on Travel and Leisure's list of America's Greatest Mainstreets.